dleonard0/red-json/README.md

     /* (No need to cleanup elem or iter.) */
 ```

-A similar function exists for walking the key-values of an object.
+Similar functions exist for enumerating the key-values of an object.

 ## Text pointers

 A `const char *` pointer into JSON text
 represents the JSON value to which it points.
-We call these "text pointers".

 For example, a pointer to the `[` character
 in `[10,2,3]`
 represents the whole array,
 while a pointer to the `1` represents the 10.

+We call these "text pointers", and
+they are passed as the first argument to any `json_as_…()` function.

-Please ensure JSON text is terminated with a NUL byte
+You must ensure that JSON text is terminated with a NUL byte.
-if there is any risk of it being malformed or
-truncated.

-### Converters
+## Converters

 Here are the functions that convert JSON text into C values.